Byt3signal/LUAU-Tokenizer/README.md

 pip install luau-tokenizer
 ```
 ---
-Check the examples folder on how to use the package
+Check the examples File on how to use the package